The Easiest Way To Setup a Company in Hong Kong

 Step 5.
 Select the Registered Address of Your Company

 If you do not have a physical office in Hong Kong, you can opt for a service provider that provides a registered business address or virtual office services to receive mail and packages without needing to rent office space.
-However, the virtual office must meet certain requirements, such as being a physical space in Hong Kong and not a P.O.
+Just make sure the address is a physical location and not a P.O.
 Box.
-It’s also important to note that certain industries, like food and beverage, may not be eligible to use a virtual office for their registered address.

 Step 6.
 Prepare the Incorporation Documents